facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 ### file

-This resource will download a file to the client from our geo load balanced cpespace servers.
+This resource will download a file to the client from the server.
 The file will be stored on the client at `path`.
 The `folder_name` specifies the folder on the server where the file is located.
 The `file_name` specifies the file within the `folder_name` to download.
 The provider will only store the latest version of the file unless you set `cleanup` to false.

 #### Actions
 - :create - downloads and places file on the client